scikit-hep/uproot5/docs-sphinx/basic.rst

     >>> array.cache
     <LRUArrayCache (36864/100000000 bytes full) at 0x7faf787abd00>

-Although lazy arrays combine the convenience of `uproot.concatenate <uproot.behaviors.TBranch.concatenate.html>`__ with the gradual loading of `uproot.iterate <uproot.behaviors.TBranch.iterate.html>`__, it is not always the most efficient way to process data.
+Although lazy arrays combine the convenience of :doc:`uproot.behaviors.TBranch.concatenate` with the gradual loading of :doc:`uproot.behaviors.TBranch.iterate`, it is not always the most efficient way to process data.
 Derived quantities are fully resident in memory, and most data analyses compute more quantities than they read.

 Moreover, if a lazy array is larger than its cache, reading the last batches will cause the first batches to be evicted from the cache.
 If it is accessed again, the first batches will need to be fully re-read, which evicts the last batches, guaranteeing that data will never be found in the cache when it's needed.